NerdOfCode/Restricted-Shell/README.md

 Enjoy!!!
 Oh, and also if anyone is to come across any errors or suggestions, please feel free to send an email to team@nerdofcode.com!

+# Notes

+When installing this Restricted-Shell, make sure to be mindful of the permissions you place on this shell's files/directories...

+As of right now, I recommend creating and using separate installations for each user...
+I realize this is a major inconvenience to most, it is the best way to ensure the upmost security of your system.

+Good luck :)!

 # W.I.P.

 1. First, and foremost...
 We will need to add real time keyboard input in order to allow users to review previous commands...